Stochastic Constrained DRO with a Complexity Independent of Sample Size: Experiments

 \textbf{Models.} For a non-convex setting (deep model), we learn ResNet20 for CIFAR10-ST, CIFAR100-ST, and ResNet50 for ImageNet-LT and iNaturalist2018, respectively.
 On CIFAR10-ST, CIFAR100-ST, we optimize the network from scratch by different algorithms.
 For the large-scale ImageNet-LT and iNaturalist2018 datasets, we optimize the last block of the feature layers and the classifier weight with other layers frozen of a pretrained ResNet50 model.
 This is a common training strategy in the literature~\citep{kang2019decoupling, qi2020attentional}.
 For a convex setting (linear model), we freeze the feature layers of the pretrained models, and only fine-tune the last classifier weight.
 The pretrained models for ImageNet-LT, CIFAR10-ST, CIFAR100-ST are trained from scratch by optimizing the standard cross-entropy (CE) loss using SGD with momentum 0.9 for 90 epochs.
 The pretrained ResNet50 model for iNaturalist2018 is from the released model by~\citet{kang2019decoupling}.

 \textbf{Parameters and Settings.} For all experiments, the batch size is 128 for CIFAR10-ST and CIFAR100-ST, and 512 for ImageNet-LT and iNaturalist2018.
 The loss function is the CE loss.
 The $\lambda_0$ is set to $1e$-$3$.
 The (primal) learning rates for all methods are tuned in $\{0.01, 0.05, 0.1, 0.5, 1 \}$.
 The learning rate for updating the dual variable in PG$\_$SMD2 and SPD is tuned in $\{1e$-$5, 5e$-$5, 1e$-$4, 5e$-$4)\}$.
 The momentum parameter $\beta$ in our proposed algorithms and RECOVER are tuned $ \{0.1:0.1:0.9\}$.
 For RECOVER, the hyper-parameter $\lambda$ is tuned in $\{1, 50, 100\}$.
 The constrained parameter $\rho$ is tuned in $\{0.1, 0.5, 1\}$ for the comparison of generalization performance unless specified otherwise.
 The initial $\lambda$ and Larange multiplier in Dual SGM are both tuned in $\{0.1, 1, 10\}$.
+All our results are conducted on Tesla V100.

 \textbf{Convergence comparison between different baselines.} In the convex setting, we compare RSCDRO and RASCDRO with SPD, FastDRO and Dual SGM baselines.
 We report the training accuracy and testing accuracy in terms of the number ($\#$) of processing samples.
 We denote 1 pass of training data by 1 epoch.
 We run a total of 3 epochs for CIFAR10-ST and CIFAR100-ST and decay the learning rate by a factor of 10 at the end of 2nd epoch.
 Similarly, we run 60 epochs and decay the learning rate at the 30th epochs for the ImageNet-LT, and run 30 epochs and decay the learning rate at the 20th epoch for iNaturalist2018.
 In the nonconvex setting, we compare SCDRO with two baselines, PG-SMD2 and FastDRO.
 We run 120 epochs for CIFAR10-ST and CIFAR100-ST, and decay the learning rate by a factor of 10 at the 90th epoch.
 And we run 30 epochs for ImageNet-LT and iNaturalist2018, and decay the learning rate at the 20th epoch.